natrennalls/pdsnd_github/README.md

 Feel free to download the files from here: https://drive.google.com/file/d/1aRaZK_orFm7EjP8nHImcBHF5pAF8Xv5z/view?usp=sharing

 ### Credits
-Python Documentation
+Python Documentation for lesser known functions to help with process Pandas Documentation for see above
-Pandas Documentation
+Lectures within the Data Science Programming course from Udacity for remediation and education Programiz for the occasional stumbling blocks Stackoverflow for see above
-Lectures within the Data Science Programming course from Udacity Programiz
+Bitbucket for see above
-Stackoverflow
+Codewars for practice
 All starter code, instructions and datasets were provided by Udacity